ibm-cloud-docs/vpc/example-code.md

 ## Congratulations!
 {: #congratulations-api-tutorial}

 You've successfully created and configured your VPC by using the REST APIs.
-To try out more API commands, see the [Regional API for VPC (Beta)](https://{DomainName}/apidocs/vpc).
+To try out more API commands, see the [Virtual Private Cloud API](https://{DomainName}/apidocs/vpc).